AionNext/BizCod/Programming Guide/Logic.md

   <procedure-name>(<list-of-arguments>)
 ```

-here is a simple example of a procedure call (invocation)
+Here is a simple example of a procedure call (invocation)

 ```js